0xPolygon/polygon-docs/docs/cdk/overview.md

      A CDK zkEVM rollup L2 chain dedicated to running a game has lower security requirements than a high-value DeFi application.
 This could also use a validium mode for off-chain data availability to further reduce transaction costs.

 !!! info "Coming soon"
-     Upon the completion of the aggregation layer every chain will have the option to be interoperable with other Polygon network chains.
-For now the aggregation layer in the CDK kit allows for independent chains (1 to 1) to settle independently.
+     Upon the completion of the aggregation layer, every chain will have the option to be interoperable with other Polygon network chains.
+For now, the aggregation layer in the CDK kit allows for independent chains (1-to-1) to settle independently.

 ## Sovereign and modular chain design